Patrick Finbar Ryan: Awards

 In 1937, Fr Ryan was awarded the Freedom of Cork City.

 In 1950, he was honoured with a knighthood by the Vatican as a Grand Officer of the Supreme Order of Christ becoming a papal count, also in 1969 he was awarded the Trinity Cross by the government of Trinidad and Tobago.

 Relatives

-Bishop Ryans's brother was a British diplomat Sir Andrew Ryan, KBE, CMG, whose son was the theologian and like his uncle a Dominican, Rev. Dr. Columba Ryan OP, Another brother, Thomas, served in the Indian civil service and his sister Mary Ryan MA was Professor of Romance Languages at University College Cork, the first female professor in Ireland or the UK.
+Bishop Ryan's brother was a British diplomat Sir Andrew Ryan, KBE, CMG, whose son was the theologian and like his uncle a Dominican, Rev. Dr. Columba Ryan OP, Another brother, Thomas, served in the Indian civil service and his sister Mary Ryan MA was Professor of Romance Languages at University College Cork, the first female professor in Ireland or the UK.